FAQs

 -

-Our course has a built in flexibility that naturally accommodates sick days, special occasions, holidays, appointments and unforeseen circumstances.
+Our course has a built-in flexibility to accommodate sick days, special occasions, holidays and unforeseen circumstances.

-With our bespoke programmes, we are also happy to accommodate sick days, or days off for special circumstances on which notice is given, and availability allowing, we will extend your course date accordingly to ensure that you don’t lose days.
+With our bespoke programmes, we are also happy to accommodate sick days or days off for special circumstances, provided sufficient notice is given.

 -